yuchong-zhang/yuchong-zhang.github.io/_projects/personal_website.md

 <a href='https://github.com/yuchong-zhang/yuchong-zhang.github.io'>See repo here</a>

-A Github Pages application to build this personal website
+A Github Pages application to build this personal website.
+I fork the repo from https://github.com/academicpages/academicpages.github.io and customize it.
+The rest is self-explanatory.